Never miss a transmission — add the Chrome extension RSS YouTube

 • Manual config edit in a JSON file

-• All signals go through moderation queue
+• All signals publish automatically

 • No built-in prompts